 Typical for CRP components is the different heat conductivity between the fibers themselves and the fiber matrix.
 Treatments that apply higher temperatures, such as in flaming or laser treatment, can destroy the characteristics of the composite surface.

-With Openair® technology, plasma treatment of even large-scale components is possible without problems.
+With Openair-Plasma® technology, plasma treatment of even large-scale components is possible without problems.
 This opens up new possibilities for manufacturing rotor blades made of CRP for wind turbines.